 - ECD practitioner training: JAM works with partners to provide training to daycare centre childminders.

 - Agricultural training: We involve the community directly to make sure we take their concerns and needs into account., while also training community farmers and establishing vegetable gardens at early childhood development centres and in communities.

-Beneficiaries in the Ugandan refugee camp receive agriculture training and start up kits for developing food gardens.
-The seemingly small innovation in vegetable gardening has attracted a lot of attention within the camp and wider humanitarian community in the area, because these refugees are following the steps given at their demonstration plots to diversify their diet with the support from JAM.
+Beneficiaries in the Ugandan refugee camp receive agriculture training and start-up kits for developing food gardens.
+The seemingly small innovation in vegetable gardening has attracted a lot of attention within the camp and the wider humanitarian community in the area because these refugees are following the steps given at their demonstration plots to diversify their diet with the support from JAM.
 We are the only NGO implementing this kind of intervention for these refugees.

-We have been so impressed to see how the vegeatable garden programme has been adopted by these families, they are already producing enough crop to sell their surplus harvest to other refugees within the camp.
-Before our programme these refugees relied solely on maize and beans distributed by other agencies.
+We have been so impressed to see how the vegetable garden program has been adopted by these families, they are already producing enough crops to sell their surplus harvest to other refugees within the camp.
+Before our program, these refugees relied solely on maize and beans distributed by other agencies.